-Secret auditorium in Auckland’s CBD
+Secret auditorium in Auckland’s City Centre

 Through the historical clock-tower entrance on Wellesley Street is one of the Gallery’s best-kept secrets – a 150-seat tiered auditorium on the lower ground level.
 As it’s not a publicly accessible space, the auditorium is perfect for day conferences and exclusive presentations during Gallery opening hours or after closing.
 It’s fitted with state-of-the-art AV technology, and opens out to a small foyer, perfect for networking between sessions.

 Right next to the auditorium is an intimate boardroom for up to sixteen people.
 It’s quiet and private, ideal for off-site meetings and roundtable forums to escape office distractions.

 Some call it ‘one of the best art museums in the world’ with its collection of 17,000 classic and contemporary works, including artworks by New Zealand artists.

 When your event is in one of the most beautiful settings in the City, minimal theming is required.
 In the Mackelvie Gallery, the combination of wooden floors, architectural ceiling and nineteenth-century artworks offer a unique backdrop for exclusive banquets, cocktails and corporate functions.

 The oldest part of the Gallery building was designed in French Château style.
 It’s these characteristics you’ll find the Lower Grey Gallery in the original heritage building with decorative columns, a corniced ceiling and pale wooden floors.

 Perfectly proportioned for dinners and events, the elegant gallery is a luxurious setting for wedding receptions or exclusive cocktail functions.